 Many other household products will have directions on the label for safe usage.
 A few examples are:

 - Pesticides, such as bug spray and weed killer

 - Personal care items, such as deodorants and dental products.

 Keep all potentially poisonous products up high, out of the reach of children and pets—in a locked cabinet if possible.

 Re-seal the product as soon as you are done using it, and put it away as soon as possible.

-The best way to prevent poisonings is to have as few potentially poisonous products in your home as possible.
+The fewer potentially poisonous products you have in your home, the less likely a poisoning is to occur.
 For that reason, it’s important to safely get rid of products you no longer need as soon as possible.
 These can include:

 - Expired medications

 - Cleaning products you no longer use

 - Broken household items such as compact fluorescent lightbulbs